MartinaDelGaudio/Hypoxia-driven-genomic-analysis-in-cancer-research/README.md

 - Feature Analysis 🔍
 - Model Training 🤖

-## 📈 Findings
+## 📈 Key Findings
-- **Best Model**: LinearSVM achieved perfect accuracy in classifying hypoxic vs. normoxic cells.
+- **Optimal Model**: The Linear SVM model demonstrated perfect accuracy in distinguishing between hypoxic and normoxic cells.
-- **Top Genes**: Unique gene profiles for HCC1086 and MCF7, with notable genes like CA9 and CYP1B1.
+- **Significant Genes**: Certain genes provided more valuable insights than others, with distinctive gene profiles identified for HCC1086 and MCF7.
+Notably, genes such as CA9 and CYP1B1 were highlighted for their relevance across both cell lines.

 ## Bibliography